6 Flat Fee MLS Companies in Richmond

 Cons of using a flat fee MLS listing service:

-• You are fully responsible for managing the sale and addressing any issues that arise.
+• Manage the sale and address any issues that arise all by yourself.

-• You may face legal risks or liability without professional representation.
+• Face legal risks or liability in the absence of professional representation.

-• Your home may sell for less compared to working with a traditional real estate professional.
+• Sell for less compared to working with a traditional real estate professional.

 How do I list my home with a flat fee MLS service?